kiba/Writings/atg/chp2_aftermath.md

 "I'll be there in a minute.
 Just need to check one last box off."

-When she was done, she joined the Jackson and O'Neill to the local cafe.
+When she was done, she joined the rest of SG-1 at a local resturant.

 ***

-It was a Friday, and Teal'c found himself in the company of Tau'ri warriors at a local gym, facing a total of five sparring partners in the ring.
+It was a Friday, and Teal'c found himself in the company of Tau'ri warriors at the gym, facing a total of five sparring partners in the ring.

 This was routine, absolutely normal, part of an ongoing exchange of knowledge.
 While the Jaffa are vastly inferior soldiers to the Tau'ri in general ground combat, it did not mean that the Jaffa knew nothing about fighting.

 On the contrary, they can be excellent warriors and soldiers, as good as any Tau'ri soldiers, if they were allowed to use their mind, discipline, and skills.

-"3...2...1....begin."
+"Three, two, one....begin."

 His opponents rushed the Jaffa as soon as they began.
 The First Prime grabbed the nearest Tau'ri, allowing to be punched by another airman.
 He dropped the opponent on the ground, and grabbed another man before dropping him to the ground.

 He soon made quick work of the rest of his sparring partners, almost as if Teal'c was in a martial art movie.
 Finally, with all five airmen scrawling on the ground, Teal'c bowed.

 Polite applause came.
-By then, the Tau'ri were used to this display of skills from a century old warrior.
+By then, the Tau'ri were used to this display of skills of a nearly century old warrior.

 "Anyone would like to try?" he asked the audience.